Farama-Foundation/PettingZoo/docs/magent/tiger_deer.md

 tiger_deer_v3.env(map_size=45, minimap_mode=False, tiger_step_recover=-0.1, deer_attacked=-0.1, max_cycles=500)
 ```

 `map_size`: Sets dimensions of the (square) map.
 Increasing the size increases the number of agents.
+Minimum size is 10.

 `minimap_mode`: Turns on global minimap observations.
 These observations include your and your opponents piece densities binned over the 2d grid of the observation space.
 Also includes your `agent_position`, the absolute position on the map (rescaled from 0 to 1).